jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 - ComPressGrad.f90:Compute accleration due to pressure gradient for all particles(boundary+fluid) in domain.

 - ComViscosity.f90: Compute acceleration due to vsicosity term for all fluid particles.
 Depending on  slip or no-slip boundary condition,viscosity for boundary particles are computed.
+- Three different formulation of viscosity is implemented.laminar+sps,artificial and orginal viscosity.User can choose any of one of the three viscosity formulation.

 - Dam_break.f90: Main source file from where all subroutines are called  and user interface for input parametrs are defined .Also time integration is implemented in this source file.